You found our list of the best Skype games.

 11. Online Poker

-Online poker is one of the best card games over Skype to play with coworkers.
+Online poker is one of the best card games to play over Skype with coworkers.
 Poker teaches players to remain calm and composed, and is a great exercise in strategic thinking, emotional intelligence, and decision-making.

-To play poker on Skype, first find a poker website or app like Zynga poker or LiPoker.
+To play poker on Skype, first find a poker website or app like Zynga Poker or LiPoker.
 Next, invite team members to play on the app.
-Then, join a Skype call together, and either play on a separate mobile device or use the screen split feature in Skype to display both windows simultaneously.
+Then, join a Skype call together and either play on a separate mobile device or use the screen split feature in Skype to display both windows simultaneously.

 12. File Roulette

 The premise of file roulette is simple.
-Players start a chat on Skype, and drop random files to each other by using the file sharing feature.
-Players might dare each other with prompts like, “show me the last file in your downloads,” or “what is the oldest picture in your photos folder?”
+Players start a chat on Skype and drop random files to each other by using the file-sharing feature.
+Players might dare each other with prompts like, “Show me the last file in your downloads” or “What is the oldest picture in your photos folder?”
 To add an element of randomness, participants can use a random number generator.
-For example, a player might say, “send me the fourth file in your documents folder.”
+For example, a player might say, “Send me the fourth file in your documents folder.”

 13. Phone a Friend

 First, choose a country with a common language.
 Next, dial a foreign number, ideally an acquaintance or a team member in another country.
 However, you could also choose a restaurant or a shop, as long as you start the conversation by verifying the other caller isn’t too busy to talk.
-When calling, be respectful of timezones too.
+When calling, be respectful of time zones too.

 Then, ask the caller questions.
 It helps if you and the team decide on questions before making the call.
 Examples might include: